Dear Dr. Don,

 -- Jeanne Jericho

-You may not feel lucky, but you are.
-The primary borrower has been mostly responsible with her loan payments.
+First, let's acknowledge something obvious to me, but perhaps not so much to you.
+This is not the worst of all possible worlds, at least compared to the risks associated with co-signing.
+The truth is that the primary borrower has been mostly responsible with her loan payments.
 It's been more than 10 years and this is the first time you're being called on to make good on a missed payment.
-I hear from many readers who've co-signed loans for people who are far less responsible.
+Let me tell you: I hear from many readers who've co-signed loans for people who are far less responsible.

 The co-signer typically doesn't have a lot of rights when it comes to receiving information from the lender.
 What would have been ideal would have been for you to have made copies of all the loan documents when the loan was originated.